School-Based Services Integration Model

 Considerations for Implementation

-There are different considerations for implementing school-based services integration models.
-While all school-based models require partnerships in the community, the school-based health center (SBHC) model requires dedicated staff to operate and coordinate the program within the school, as well as training for teachers and staff to implement the program.
+While all school-based services integration models require partnerships in the community, the school-based health center (SBHC) model requires dedicated staff to operate and coordinate the program within the school, as well as training for teachers and staff to implement the program.

 Ultimately, school-based models require a high-level of collaboration among various stakeholders, including representatives from local service agencies, school leaders, administrators, teachers, parents, and community members.
 These models change the way the school interacts with the community — either by becoming a hub for providing health and human services or linking students to services in the community.